Volunteers & Visitors: Frequently Asked Questions

 Age

-We have no definitive age restrictions however we ask you to note that the work at the centres is physically demanding at times and can be very hard work in the heat and dust.
+We have no definitive age restrictions however, please note, the work at the centres is physically demanding at times and can be very hard work in the heat and dust.
 Please do take this into account when considering bringing children or the elderly to our centres.

 Alcohol

 Alcohol is not readily available in the area surrounding the facilities, and not encouraged at the volunteer house.
-If you do wish to have alcohol it is advisable to bring it with you as there are no shops that sell it locally.
 Our staff may be able to source for you but please be aware that availability is not guaranteed.
 It is not safe to go to find alcohol locally so please adhere to our polite request as above.
-Alcohol is not allowed at our rescue centres at any time.
+Alcohol is not allowed at our rescue centres at any time

 Arrival

-There are staff on-site at the volunteer accommodation 24/7 to welcome you, this will be arranged as part of your reservation process.
+There are staff on-site at the volunteer accommodation 24/7 to welcome you, this will be arranged as part of your booking process.
+Typically, we ask you to arrive early evening in readiness to commence your volunteering the next morning but appreciate this may not always be possible.

 ATMs